What is the NBA Development League?

 When was the D-League established?

-The D-League began in 2001 under the name 'National Basketball Development League (NBDL)'.
-In 2005, the league's official name changed to ‘NBA Development League (D-League).'
+The D-League began in 2001 under the name ‘National Basketball Development League (NBDL).’
+In 2005, the league’s official name changed to ‘NBA Development League (D-League).’
 The League began with eight original franchises located in the southeast United States, three of which still exist today.
-Fast-forward to the 2012-13 season, and the NBA D-League now consists of 16 teams, split into two eight-team conferences.
+Fast-forward to the 2013-14 season, and the NBA D-League now consists of 17 teams.
+Below is a list of the teams, their divisions and affiliates:

 How long is the D-League season?